Chapelton railway station: Description

 The station is situated a little to the south of the hamlet of Chapelton alongside the A377 road.
 A footpath crosses the railway that leads to the minor road on the east side of the valley.

 The single platform, which is long enough for a 7 coach train, is on the west side of the track.
 There is a car park, bike rack, and waiting shelter.
 The building on the disused platform opposite was built for the station master but is now in private use.

 Services

 All services at Chapelton are operated by Great Western Railway.
-Only a limited number of trains (two each way on Saturdays but more on other days) between Barnstaple and Exeter Central call at Chapelton and this is only on request to the conductor or by signalling the driver as it approaches.
+Only a limited number of trains (two each way on Monday-Saturdays and four each way on Sundays) between Barnstaple and Exeter Central call at Chapelton and this is only on request to the conductor or by signalling the driver as it approaches.

 Community railway

 The railway between Exeter and Barnstaple is designated as a community railway and is supported by marketing provided by the Devon and Cornwall Rail Partnership.
 The line is promoted as the Tarka Line.